skoyya/ticker/README.txt

 6)unit test not wrote, production issue cameup and i got to concentrate on that.
 I can go over on the calls.

+To run unit-test
+in src/server/
+go test -v

+in src/ticker/
+go test -v